Shock Diffusion: Does inter-sectoral network structure matter?

 Abstract: How does market structure and presence of intermediaries impact the cropping pattern and agricultural trade within a country?
 The difference between farm-gate and consumer prices points towards the presence of large margins charged by the intermediaries but it is difficult to isolate the effect of market structure from other phenomenon.
 This paper exploits a pro-competitive policy reform from India, which allowed free entry of intermediaries in the agricultural markets, to quantify the size of these margins.
 I develop a Ricardian style comparative advantage model of intra-national trade in agricultural crops, which embeds intermediaries and is suitable to study market structure change.
 The model gives a structural equation that allows me to estimate the change in intermediary margin due to this reform.
 I find that post reform the intermediary margin decreased by 16% for Groundnut, one of the major crops in this region.
 I then connect the model with rich micro datasets on farm productivity and land use to estimate relevant parameters to run counter-factual experiments which reveal that the reform increased average welfare by 1.3%.

-Household Finance in Developing Countries (with Pawan Gopalakrishnan and S. K. Ritadhi)
+Household Finance in Developing Countries: The Case of India (with Pawan Gopalakrishnan and S. K. Ritadhi)

 We use a novel panel data on Indian households to document the household asset portfolio choice along the extensive margin.
 While households hold high stocks of gold and real estate, a majority of them participate exclusively in financial assets on a regular basis.
 This dilutes the puzzle on why households in developing countries hold excessive physical assets.
 We show that a portfolio choice model, a la Grossman and Laroque (1990), where households face an adjustment cost to change their asset holdings, can explain the mismatch observed in the stocks and flows data.
 Using regional weather shocks as a source of exogenous variation to household incomes, we show that consecutive positive shocks increases household participation in physical assets while a single positive weather shock increases household participation in financial assets, suggesting that households use financial assets as a transitory asset class, thus providing a direct causal evidence for adjustment costs.
 Furthermore, we show that increasing access to formal financial institutions increases household participation in physical assets by reducing the adjustment costs.